lempiji/md/README.md

 ### Current package reference

-If the current directory is a dub package, the dependency will be automatically added.
+If the current directory is a dub package, the dependency will be automatically added. (using a `"path"` based dependency)

 For example, if this README is in the same directory as `md/dub.sdl`, then can import `commands.main` of `md`.